Siriusmart/youtube-tui/docs/src/README.md

 ### What it doesn't have

-- Next page button in pages (first priority)
+- Vim-like commands (first priority)
-- Lazy image loading (first priority)
+- Command line args (first priority)
-- Vim-like commands (will implement)
+- Bootleg Vimscript? (will implement)
 - Channel search (will implement)
 - Channel videos sorting (will implement)
 - Subscriptions (will implement)